 Many teachers and paraeducators can’t afford to live in the same city or county they teach, or even send their own kids to their classroom.
 This should not be the case, and I’ve outlined details on my plan in the Housing section.

-Currently, our state budgets $15 million for the Maryland Community College Promise Scholarship (offers up to $5,000 if you meet certain requirements).
+- Currently, our state budgets $15 million for the Promise Program (offers up to $5,000 in scholarships if you meet certain requirements).
 I believe we should look into lowering and easing these requirements, as well as do a better job of increasing awareness of such programs.

 Invest in Trade Schools